prettier/stylelint-prettier/README.md

 You can then set Prettier's own options inside a `.prettierrc` file.

 ## Options

+_stylelint-prettier will honor your `.prettierrc` file by default_.
+You only need this section if you wish to override those settings.

 > Note: While it is possible to pass options to Prettier via your Stylelint configuration file, it is not recommended because editor extensions such as `prettier-atom` and `prettier-vscode` **will** read [`.prettierrc`](https://prettier.io/docs/en/configuration.html), but **won't** read settings from Stylelint, which can lead to an inconsistent experience.